the-gearheads/RosRobot/README.md

 It has bundled binaries for Linux athena (RoboRIO) and Linux x86_64, Windows suppoprt is planned.

 New packages should be added to the src/ directory.

+ROS for the RoboRIO was built using https://github.com/person4268/RoborioROS2, which is a fork of Team 4145's cross-compilation code, which can be found at github.com/WorthingtonRobotics/RoborioROS2